neilrathi/neilrathi.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I'm a psycholinguist and junior at Palo Alto High School.
 My research interests are in information-theoretic linguistic typology and mathematically motivated models of language processing, which you can learn more about on my [research](research) page.
-Check out my CV [here](/resources/vitae.pdf), or a list of my relevant coursework [here](/resources/coursework.pdf).
+Check out my CV [here](/assets/vitae.pdf), or a list of my relevant coursework [here](/assets/coursework.pdf).

 Outside of research, I like to play music (sitar and trumpet), learn languages (mostly dead ones), work on language documentation, and take photos sometimes.
-I also take [notes](projects).
+I also take [notes](projects/notes.html).

+My name is pronounced /n̪iːl ɽɑtʰiː/.
+The ⟨th⟩ refers to an aspirated retroflex stop /ʈʰ/, rather than a dental fricative /θ/, but you can pronounce it however is easiest

 This website is set in Juan Pablo del Peral's *Alegreya Sans*, a humanist sans-serif font, with headers in Victor Gaultney's humanist-transitional *Gentium Book Basic*.